simoninns/Ear-Defenders/README.md

 All parts are suitable for printing with PETG except the ear-muffs (the bits that sit around the ear) which should be printed in TPU to ensure a soft, silky caress to the sides of your head.

 It should go without saying that these are not designed or certified for ear protection from heavy machinery, loud explosions or steam-hammers (why on earth would you be doing that at home?) - put them on, use your laptop or read a book in happy isolation.
+This item should be considered as a novelty to show off your 3D printer rather than a replacement for real ear defenders.

 <img src="/images/ear_defenders1.png" width="800">